 Environmental effects of natural gas generation are primarily greenhouse gas emissions from combustion and water use.
 Natural gas is the cleanest burning of the fossil fuels, with about half of the carbon dioxide emissions of coal and about two-thirds that of distillate fuel oil.
-In addition to carbon dioxide, nitrogen oxide, and volatile organic compounds are also released.
+In addition to carbon dioxide, nitrogen oxide and volatile organic compounds are also released.

-When taking into account the full life cycle of natural gas, beyond simply the combustion of fuel into energy, there are environmental effects from the release or leakage of methane (also known as fugitive emissions) during the capture of natural gas (drilling wells) and transportation via pipelines.
-In addition, drilling for natural gas has an adverse effect on the land and wildlife.
+When taking into account the full life cycle of natural gas, beyond simply the combustion of fuel into energy, there are environmental effects from the release or leakage of methane (also known as fugitive emissions) during the extraction, processing, transportation and storage of natural gas.
+In addition, drilling for natural gas and the construction of pipeline infrastructure have an adverse effect on the land and wildlife.

 Existing and proposed federal rulemakings intended to reduce and/or mitigate the environmental impact of natural gas are National Ambient Air Quality Standards (NAAQS), cooling water intake structure rules, effluent guidelines, and potential carbon pollution standards.
-In addition, the EPA issued proposed rules in August for reducing methane emissions from oil and gas production by 40 to 45 percent in the next decade.
-While the quantity of methane released from natural gas extraction and transport is less than the amount of carbon dioxide released, methane as a greenhouse gas is 25 times more potent than carbon dioxide.
+In addition, the EPA issued proposed rules in August 2015 (published in the Federal Register in September 2015) for reducing methane emissions from new and modified oil and gas facilities by 40 to 45 percent in the next decade.
+While the quantity of methane released from natural gas extraction and transport is less than the amount of carbon dioxide released, methane as a greenhouse gas is 34 times more potent than carbon dioxide over a 100-year period.
 For detailed information on the environmental effects, environmental regulations, and estimates of the cost of compliance, see Appendix I. Chapter 13 also includes a summary description of these effects and related information, including more sharply focused environmental compliance costs, with regard to the possible development of new gas-fired resources in the region.